Skryge/epidemic-simulation/README.md

   - Method : PyQtGraph

-Improvable part : This library is much faster than Matplotlib (more dedicated to real real-time display) but time INCREASES LINEARLY WITH THE NUMBER OF PARTICLES.
-So, the program is fluid for a reasonable number of particles (8 x 50 for example) but is worse than the Optimized Matplotlib script when trying to reach the goal.
+Improvable part : This library is much faster than Matplotlib (more dedicated to real real-time display) but time increases linearly with the number of particles.
+So, the program is fluid for a reasonable number of particles
+(8 x 50 for example) but is worse than the Optimized Matplotlib script when trying to reach the goal.

   - Method : PyQtGraph + OpenGL